tc39/proposal-signals/README.md

     * If a feature matches with an ecosystem concept, using common vocabulary is good.
         * However, important to not literally shadow the exact same names!
     * Tension between "usability by JS devs" and "providing all the hooks to frameworks"
-        * Idea: Provide all the hooks, but name them such that it's more clear that they aren't for ordinary JS programmers, and include errors when misused if possible.
+        * Idea: Provide all the hooks, but include errors when misused if possible.
-        * TODO: Are `effect`/`startEffects`/`stopEffects` appropriate names?
+        * Idea: Indicate in some names when things are unsafe (in particular `untrack`).
+        * TODO: Should more names be made more obscure to indicate badness?
+Are the names around `Signal.Effect` appropriate?

 ### Memory management